mrkkrp/markkarpov.com/megaparsec/switch-from-parsec-to-megaparsec.md

 ## Completely changed things

-In Megaparsec 5 the modules `Text.Megaparsec.Pos` and `Text.Megaparsec.Error` are completely different from those found in Parsec and Megaparsec 4.
+In Megaparsec 5 and 6 the modules `Text.Megaparsec.Pos` and
+`Text.Megaparsec.Error` are completely different from those found in Parsec and Megaparsec 4.
 Take some time to look at documentation of the modules if your use-case requires operations on error messages or positions.
 You may